cb0806151/cbh-mancala/README.md

     - create the "contract layer" through which contract data will be accessed
     - start work on a branching modal system

+- syntax rules
+    - files names will be in PascalCase unless they need to be in a different format due to functionality convetions (i.e. how Next.js deals with page routes);
+    - no semicolons will be used in the frontend of this project

 Questions: